What is a Recovery Order?

 In some limited circumstances a local court may hear your Recovery Application and they will then transfer the proceedings back to the correct Court.

-Your lawyer will discuss with you the best options for your matter and moving forward.
+Your child custody lawyer will discuss with you the best options for your matter and moving forward.